Natural Ways to Relieve and Cure Dry Mouth at Home

 When to See a Doctor

-Seek medical advice if dry mouth lasts more than a couple of weeks or comes with:
+If your symptoms persist despite trying to cure dry mouth at home, seek medical advice — especially if it lasts more than a couple of weeks or comes with:

 - Swelling in glands under the jaw